lifetime520/leetcode/src/org/cast/leetcode/articles/exclusiveTimeOfFunctions/README.md

+#[M] 636.
+Exclusive Time of Functions
-#<a href="https://leetcode.com/problems/exclusive-time-of-functions/description/">Exclusive Time of Functions</a>
+> Goto <a href="https://leetcode.com/problems/exclusive-time-of-functions/description/">636.
+Exclusive Time of Functions</a>